vu-rdm-tech/yoda-vu-nl/getting-started/icommands.md

-# Using the iRODS icommands
+# Getting started with iRODS icommands

 Since Yoda is based on [iRODS technology](https://irods.org), it is possible to transfer data to and from Yoda using the iRODS communication protocol.